Rutgers-SE/ReservationSystem/README.md

 # Reservation System

-nothing from the garage repo should be managed in this git repo.
+Nothing from the garage repo should be managed in this git repo.
 This is purely for creating reservations, and creating users.

 ## Backend Heavy
 - [x] Basic User authentication
-- [ ] Reservation Creation
+- [x] Reservation Creation
 - [ ] Garage Http Interface Controller
 - [ ] Owner Finance Panel
 - [ ] Payment Controller